JeromeChallet/04-debugging/README.md

-"Number" function convert to a string to a Number console.table();
+"Number" function convert to a string to a Number;
+console.table();
-convert temperaturs
+convert temperaturs;
-calculate amplitude
+calculate amplitude;
+debugger;